teamshares/shoelace/docs/pages/components/alert.md

   **Don't**

   ![Don't use another icon not in the examples](../../assets/images/alert-icon-example-DONT.png "Don't use another icon not in the examples")
-  - Don't use a different icon with your alert
+  - Don't use a one-off icon with your alert variant
-  - If you have a strong use case for using a different icon, check with the design team
+  - If you have a strong use case for using an one-off icon, check with the design team
   :::

   ### Alert header